 Many of us have had a lifelong love of nature, but there’s usually a point in time that stands out in our memories.
 This is our spark moment.
-While spark moments can happen with all things natural, the concept is especially popular with birders.
+The concept is especially popular with birders.
 A spark bird doesn’t have to be rare to have an appeal.
 Many people admit that they never paid much attention to birds, overlooking even the most abundant ones, until their spark moment captured them.

 If you haven’t met your spark bird yet, don’t worry.
 It’ll come when you’re ready.
 And until then, you’ll sure have a lot of fun looking!

-Enjoy these experiences from birding celebrities and Birds & Blooms readers to learn how they got hooked on birds.
+Enjoy these experiences from birding experts and Birds & Blooms readers to learn how they got hooked on birds.

 My spark bird was a dead one, lying feet up on a sidewalk in downtown Chicago in 1968.
 It was exquisite, a tragic yet beautiful mystery: a tiny bird with an olive-brown back, white underside with black spots, white eye rings and an orange cap outlined with black.
-A few years later my mother-in-law gave me a field guide for Christmas, and I opened it right to the page with the ovenbird.
-This little book was my passport to a whole new world, and that ovenbird sparked a lifetime of love for birds.
+A few years later my mother-in-law gave me a field guide for Christmas.
+I opened it right to the page with the ovenbird.
+This little book was my passport to a whole new world.
+That ovenbird sparked a lifetime of love for birds.

 I went a little nuts when I saw reports of snowy owls in our area.
 Not 20 minutes into our search, we spotted a female.
 That started my obsession with bird photography.
 I’ve started planning my feeders and gardens according to what birds I can lure in.
 To date, we’ve had 59 species in our yard!

-One spring afternoon, I looked out the window at my new bird feeder and saw a strange visitor, which I eventually learned was a house finch.
+One spring afternoon, I looked out the window at my new bird feeder and saw a strange visitor.
+I eventually learned it was a house finch.
 That bird opened up a whole new world to me.
 Birdwatchers have a term for birds that they see for the first time: lifers.
 Although my life list has since grown to 299 species, the most important lifer I ever saw was that little house finch.
-It truly was a life-changing bird.
+It truly was a life-changing spark bird.